CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/course-E375004.md

 ## [Classification](courses/classification.md)

+## Note

+In case of getting error while accessing jupyter notebooks from our repository, use https://nbviewer.org and provide the link to the notebook you need to open.
+This is unfortunately not an error on our side and we cannot do anything about that.

 ## Sylabus

 1. **Python Basics 1** - installation, IDEs, data types, for, while, if, functions (Week 26 February - 1 March)